 While talk of the expedition tends to focus on Cameron’s history-making dive in the Challenger Deep, scientists are buzzing about the biodiversity the team found in a different deep-ocean zone: the New Britain Trench.
 It’s smaller than the Mariana Trench, which is home to the world’s deepest point, but the New Britain Trench still plunges to a depth of more than five miles (eight kilometers) off the coast of Papua New Guinea.
 Its position close to land and amid food-carrying currents creates an environment more conducive to life.

-There as well, scientists may be looking at images of never before seen species.
+There as well, scientists have analyzed images of never before seen species.
 With small tentacles, a whitish color, and an undulating swimming style, a jellyfish repeatedly spotted at 8.2 kilometers down may be the deep sea’s answer to moon jellyfish, which are typically found close to the surface in coastal areas.

 At that depth, the expedition also picked up amphipod specimens.
 They so closely resemble shrimp that the expedition’s chef joked he wanted to serve them for dinner, but these creatures, which measured more than 7 inches (18 centimeters) long, are the deepest examples of “gigantism” captured in the deep ocean, said Doug Bartlett, chief scientist on the expedition.
 Cameras picked up images of still larger amphipods—an estimated 12 inches (30 centimeters) long—but they were too big to fit in the baited trap that brought the others to the surface.
-Among the bunch collected, Bartlett expects to confirm some new species.
+Once taxonomy has been completed as many as four of the bunch collected, may be new species.

-At five miles below the surface, Cameron’s sub also floated past hadal anemonies, which grow on long stalks anchored to rocks and resemble deep-sea daisies.
+At five miles below the surface, Cameron navigated the sub past anemones, which grow on long stalks anchored to rocks and resemble deep-sea daisies.

 While exploring other depths in the New Britain Trench, still different habitats emerged.
 At 12,300 feet (3,750 meters) below the surface, the expedition found deep-sea lizardfish, eelpout, octopus, and a seafloor etched with lines and squiggles.
 Called rosettes, the markings are actually created by the proboscises of spoon worms.
 These creatures, which look something like flat earthworms, can range from drab to vivid colors—turquoises and greens—but spend much of their time submerged in holes they’ve bored in the sediment.
 To feed, they poke their proboscises out their holes and hope some food—typically plankton or other organic matter—has settled nearby.